International situations in the Incomes Register

-When the payer submits the necessary complementary data with the data on wages paid, there is less need for clarifications afterwards.
-If the data is not reported, the data users may be required to separately request the data from the payer at a later date.
+When the payer reports the necessary complementary data together with the data on wages paid, there will be less need for clarifications afterwards.
+If the data is not reported, the data users may be required to separately request it from the payer at a later date.

 Additional data related to working abroad is also reported on an earnings payment report, such as NT1 data (tax is withheld in Finland, when work is performed in a different Nordic country), NT2 data (tax is not withheld in Finland) and data on periods of stay in Finland.
 A foreign employer who leases out employees to Finnish service recipients must submit an employee leasing notice.

 - Please note that if the data is reported on an e-service online form or a paper form, it must be reported separately on the report Information on international work.